scala-austin/scala-austin-meetups/meetings/130821/scala_at_rackspace.md

     - currently Akka abandons much type-safety
 - improved talent pool
     - the pool is definitely smaller
-    - the Scala community at large if has much talent
+    - the Scala community at large has much talent
     - general JVM expertise ports to Scala
     - hard to find local expertise in Scala's type system
     - this meetup is part of the exploration